DevOps-MBSE/AaC/docs/source/project_documentation/dev_guide/aac_validation.md

 For more information on creating and utilizing validator plugins, please view the [Validation Plugins for Developers](validation_plugins).

 ## Validation Results

-### Validator Findings
-A ValidatorFinding is returned when the validator wants to provide feedback of some kind.
-A failed validation or error message is one type of feedback that can be provided, but it does not have to be limited to that.
-As such, a FindingSeverity object is included to inform how severe the finding is.
-A FindingLocation object will also be returned, which contains the source file and line number where the finding occured.

-### Validator Result
 After validation occurs, a ValidatorResult object will return the results of the validation, and compile the results into single message.
 A ValidatorResult will contain a list of definitions that were validated, and a ValidatorFindings object wihich contains all ValidatorFinding objects returned by the validation.